Gregory-Pagnoux/Moonshot/README.md

 ### Description

-The Moonshot Project is a personnal project which is to be achieved in 5 years in order to put into practice what we have learned during the years spent at ALGOSUP.
+The Moonshot Project is a personal project which is to be achieved in 5 years in order to put into practice what we have learned during the years spent at ALGOSUP.

 <center>